hgc123123/nyush-cluster/nyush-cluster/docs/connecting/connecting.md

-# Connecting to HPC 4 Research
+# Connecting to the HPC cluster
-HPC 4 Research is only available via the Charité, MDC, and BIH internal networks.
+The HPC cluster is only available via the campus networks.
 VPN access requires additional measures which are described in [Connecting from External Networks](./from-external.md).

-There are two primary methods for interacting with BIH HPC:
+There are two primary methods for interacting with NYU Shanghai HPC:

 1. Through the “Ondemand” web portal.
 2. Via SSH and Slurm.